On this page:

 - the provider receives notice that the person does not have a tax file number; and

-If the above circumstances arise the provider must repay any amount paid to the Commonwealth to discharge the person’s liability.
-[HESA section 193-15].
+If the above circumstances arise the provider must repay to the Commonwealth any amount paid to the provider to discharge the person’s liability to pay the fee.
+[HESA sections 128-5 and 193-15].

 33.9 - Repaying SA-HELP

 A person’s SA-HELP debt is part of their accumulated HELP debt recorded through the ATO.
-People repay their accumulated HELP debt through the taxation system once their repayment income is above the minimum repayment threshold for compulsory repayments (see part 35).
+People repay their accumulated HELP debt through the taxation system once their repayment income is above the minimum repayment threshold for compulsory repayments [part 34].